jt-org/jt-report/README.md

 ### SimpleExamplesTest.java

-If you want to use it in a standalone you need to extends JtreportRunner class and use thd ReportTestRunner to run the test.
+If you want to use it in a standalone you need to extends JtreportRunner class and use the ReportTestRunner to run the test.
 This mode is not incompatible with the previous Surfire mode.

 ```java